This where you can find answers to the most common questions about Fire Station. If you still need help, call us at 888-809-2673.

 What are the hardware requirements for Fire Station?

-Windows Vista, Windows 7, Windows 8, Windows 8.1, or Windows 10 (Surface Pro tablets also)
+Windows 10 or Windows 11 (Surface Pro tablets also)

 Can I import data from my old record keeping system?